School of Earth Sciences computer workstation support policy

 Standard-issue PCs in the ERE department are also covered by this contract for basic support and debugging.
 For any substantial problem, CRC will simply re-image the ERE PC using their standard system image.
 The ERE department also provides some in-house support with their own IT person.

 To get hardware and software support as shown in the list below, your computer must run either the Mac OS X operating system (version 10.7 or later) or the Windows operating system (version 7 Enterprise or version 8.x Professional).
 If you have an unsupported OS X or Windows OS version, our CRC consultants can help you upgrade.
-There is no software support for other operating systems such as Linux - only hardware installation and problem diagnosis.
+There is only limited "best effort" software support for desktop Linux distributions.

 Off-site computers must be brought into the office; consultants will not visit off-site locations.